-If you attempt to create a construct that contains incompatible elements, the Web Security Service displays a red exclamation mark to indicate an error.
+If you attempt to create a construct that contains incompatible elements, the WSS displays a red exclamation mark to indicate an error.
 You can roll over the letters to read an explanation.
 You must create separate rules to achieve your policy goal.

-Now that you have created the conditions that trigger the policy rule, the final configuration is to instruct the Web Security Service what action to take.
+Now that you have created the conditions that trigger the policy rule, the final configuration is to instruct the WSS what action to take.
 This is called the Verdict.

 - Allow: Completely—Users are allowed access to the content.

 - Allow: Coaching—Before allowed content access, users must click a message that acknowledges their request for such content and that they understand their web activities are monitored.
 You can also change the interval between coaching message re-displays.